dimitryzub/monobank-googlesheets-api/README.md

 # Personal Financial Tracker using Monobank API and Google Sheets API for Python

 **Note**: this script only read/write/update/clear (and so on) stuff, that all it does.
 Just simple tasks.
+Also, _You can replace Monobank API code to the bank you're using._

 ### Preparation:
 - Go to [Console Google Cloud](https://console.cloud.google.com/home/).